sider/sider-docs/docs/tools/php/code-sniffer.md

 ### `target`

-This option allows you to specify paths to analyze.
+This option allows you to specify paths to be analyzed.
 The default value is dependent on the frameworks PHP_CodeSniffer supports.
 If you are not using any frameworks or are using a framework PHP_CodeSniffer does not support, `.` is used.

 alias: `dir`